Public Charter Schools

 -

 Public charter schools operate under approved charters and are accountable to Alberta Education.
 They must meet governance, financial, and performance requirements to continue operating.
+Each charter school is governed by a volunteer board of directors, like any non-profit organization in Alberta.

 Find a School